Maheshwar-thaginapelli/interface-ai-computer-use/README.md

 # Computer-Use Automation System

 A small end-to-end implementation of a record-once / replay-many computer-use system for legacy applications.
-An LLM discovers a UI workflow once, the successful run is converted into a typed capability artifact, and later invocations replay that artifact deterministically without an LLM deciding each step.
+An LLM discovers how to complete a workflow against a live UI, the successful run is converted into a typed and versioned capability artifact, and subsequent invocations replay that artifact deterministically without an LLM in the decision loop.

 The concrete target is a local fake banking operations console.
 It uses only synthetic data and includes normal success, `MEMBER_NOT_FOUND`, a recoverable interstitial, session expiry, a permission handoff, and a risky account-opening review path.